youngwonks-coding-school/ywsos2023/README.md

 ### Instructions to run the app
 Depending on your Python install, you may need to use `python3` and `pip3` instead of `python` and `pip` respectively.

-1. To run the Flask server:
+1. To run the Flask server: \
-    Change directory to the server folder: `cd server` Create a venv in the server folder: `python -m venv venv` Activate the virtual environment
+    Change directory to the server folder: `cd server` \
+    Create a venv in the server folder: `python -m venv venv` \
+    Activate the virtual environment \
-    Install the dependencies : `pip install -r requirements.txt` Run the server: `python app.py`
+    Install the dependencies: `pip install -r requirements.txt` \
+    Run the server: `python app.py`

-2. To run the VueJS client:
+2. To run the VueJS client: \
-    Change directory to the client folder: `cd client` Install the dependencies: `npm install`
+    Change directory to the client folder: `cd client` \
+    Install the dependencies: `npm install` \
     Run the application: `npm run dev`